CRISES IN THE CAPITALIST SYSTEM

 France refused, and Germany declared war on France on 3 August 1914.

-Britain entered the war on 4 August 1914 to support its allies in the Triple Entente.
+Britain entered the war on 4 August 1914 to support its allies in Triple Entente.

 USA INVOLVEMENT.

-The United States joined on 6 April 1917 to support the Triple Entente, because;
+The United States joined on 6 April 1917 to support Triple Entente, because;

-• German U-boats sunk four U.S millitary ships carrying food and supplies to the Entente powers.
+• German U-boats sunk four U.S military ships carrying food and supplies to Entente powers.

-• To protect loans and supplies it had given to the Entente powers.
+• To protect loans and supplies it had given to Entente powers.

 • Most U.S people have British origin.
-They migrated to America during the Triangular/Trans-Atlantic slave trade
+Europeans migrated to Americas during the Triangular/Trans-Atlantic slave trade

 END OF THE WAR.

-The war ended on 11 November 1918, with the defeat of Germany and the Triple Alliance.
+WWI ended on 11 November 1918, with the defeat of Germany and Triple Alliance.

 CAUSES OF THE FIRST WORLD WAR.